ReddyDivya/rd-namaste-javaScript/Season1/Ep-8-let-const-Temporal-Dead-Zone.md

 ## How to avoid errors in the temporal dead zone?
 - We can avoid errors in the temporal dead zone by always declaring and initializations on the top of the scope.
+- While moving declarations and initializations on the top we are shrinking the Temporal Dead Zone.
+So, that nothing happens(errors) before initializations.